 Last week was my final week living in Singapore.
 I don’t plan on ever returning.

 Singapore, in its current political state, has only been around for 50 years.
-In this short time, it has defied all odds and become one of the worlds most outstanding countries.
-It leads the world in education, banking, shipping and has created a everyday existence of unrivaled cleanliness, safety and stability.
-In Singapore even petty theft is uncommon.
+In this short time, it has defied all odds, and become one of the worlds most outstanding countries.
+It leads the world in education, banking, and shipping, and has created an everyday existence of unrivaled cleanliness, safety and stability.
+In Singapore, even petty theft is uncommon.

 One answer is pride.
 Every student in Singapore starts their day by vocally and harmoniously declaring their pride in their country.
 Similarly, they start each class by verbally acknowledging their teachers.
 Unlike most schools, Singapore mandates curriculum on empathy and cultural understanding.
 The wars of foreign countries are studied in school so that the mistakes of others will not be repeated by Singaporeans.

-After graduating, every citizen is required to do active service in the military.
-Historically, Singapore hasn’t been a warring nation so the excess manpower in the military is assigned to civil work.
+After graduating, every male citizen is required to do active service in the military.
+Historically, Singapore hasn’t been a warring nation, so the excess manpower in the military is assigned to civil work.
 Again, pride is the outcome.